What Is a Turnkey Property?

 REITs

 A REIT is short for “real estate investment trust,” which is a trust that owns income-producing property (often commercial real estate) for the purpose of making a profit for investors.
 Investors own a share of the trust.
 It’s considered a passive investment where investors don’t need to make day-to-day decisions.
-You can buy a REIT on a stock exchange if they’re publicly traded or find the right broker if they’re not publicly traded.
+You can buy a REIT on a stock exchange if it’s publicly traded or find the right broker if it’s not.

 You can work with a real estate agent to buy a property to rent out, either residential or commercial.
-Traditional rentals may need a little work to be ready and you’ll need to find your own team to be able to make it work.
+Traditional rentals may need a little work to be ready, and you’ll need to find your own team to make it work.

 The Takeaway